alfredxiao/jackplay/README.md

  - It is recommended to use *latest* **Chrome** to access the web UI.
  - Supports JDK 8 (not JDK 7 yet)

+# NOTE
+ - This codebase is not in active maintenance, but I have nade the master branch work under JDK 11 as well as JDK 8 (at least you can clone the source, build it yourself).
+If you find it not working or you want to make it work under other major JDK versions, and you run into issues, please let me know, happy to assist.
+I can be reached at alfred.xiao@outlook.com.

 # License

   [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)